jonnlai/woolly/README.md

 ### Search Engine Optimisation (SEO)

-Keywork reseach was carried out using tools such as [Google search](https://www.google.com/) and [Wordtracker](https://www.wordtracker.com/) to identify the most relevant keywords for this e-commerce business.
-These keywords were then added in the header element't meta tags.
+Keywork research was carried out using tools such as [Google search](https://www.google.com/) and [Wordtracker](https://www.wordtracker.com/) to identify the most relevant keywords for this e-commerce business.
+These keywords were then added in the header element's meta tags.

 As a result of the research conducted, the following short-tail and long-tail keywords were selected: